 Question: "What does it mean that God gave humanity dominion over the animals?"

-Therefore, dominion over animals should entail a humane management of them as the resource that God has ordained them to be.
+Having dominion over the animals should entail a humane management of them as the resource God has ordained them to be.
+We should consider that mankind was given the task (and blessing) of representing God in this world.
+We are the caretakers.
+We hold sway over all the earth, and we (bearing God’s image) bear a responsibility to act as God would.
+Does God misuse His creation?
+No. Is God unwise in His management of resources?
+No. Is God ever cruel or selfish or wasteful?
+No. Then neither should we be.
+Any misuse or mistreatment of God’s creation is the result of sin, not the result of following God’s original command.
 We must fulfill our duty to manage the earth wisely until that time when the wolf shall lie down with the lamb in the kingdom of Christ (Isaiah 11:6).

 © Copyright 2002-2014 Got Questions Ministries.